infinitypaul/laravel-database-filter/README.md

 }
 ```

-The Filter Array Key is What we be shown as the query string as paid
+The $filters Array Key will be shown in the query string as paid.

 ```
     http://localhost:8080/education?paid=free
 ```

-while the value PaidFilter::class takes us to the new class we created where we can write our conditions
+The value PaidFilter::class takes us to the new class we created with the artisan command.

 ```php